Frequently Asked Questions

 In order to be eligible to join the FGASA Professional Field Guide Course, you must:

 - Be in possession of a valid manual driver’s licence

 - Be able to complete the required payments 60 days before your course begins

 - Enjoy a reasonably high level of personal fitness

 - Be fluent in written and spoken English

-What does the Professional Field Guide course syllabus cover?
+What does the Apprentice Field Guide course syllabus cover?

 The Pathfinders course is varied and covers a host of subjects to prepare you both for your FGASA assessments, and for a successful career in guiding.